Premier Choice for Emergency Rescue Training – 10,000+ Graduates Strong

 • Approximately 12 months industry experience.

-• Possess a laptop/tablet, which they are able to bring with them on training days
+• Possess a Laptop/Tablet which they are able to bring with them on training day.

 • Be clean shaven as per AS1715